VentGrey/VentGrey/README.md

 * Frameworks are becoming developer friendly but machine agressive.
 * "We have too much memory nowadays", "We have massive storage" are just excuses for people who can't build efficient software.
 * Static binaries are bloated
+* Not caring about performance/speed makes you a bad programmer.
 ---